branflake2267/test-project/README.md

 * Third, within a category/visibility combination, members should be sorted alphabetically.

-##Mylyn
-1. Only required for Eclipse 3.7
-2. Go to Help->Install New Software
-3. From the drop down list, select Google Internal for Eclipe 3.7
-4. Uncheck Group Items by Category
-5. Install Mylyn Commons
-6. If you are not using the internal version of Eclipse, please install Mylyn Commons from the Indigo Update site.

 ##Checkstyle
 Checkstyle is used to enforce good programming style.